yunnian/php-nsq/README.md

 });
 ```

-2. `Requeue/Retry --  if you whant to retry your mesage when callback have something wrong, just throw any Exception , example:
+2. `Requeue/Retry --  if you whant to retry your message when callback have something wrong, just throw any Exception , example:
 ` <br/>

 ```